 What you need for the ticket resubmission in Redmine and how to proceed

-- The upcoming version 3.0.3 of the Automation Plugin (not yet available, but testable in the online demo).
+- The latest version of the Automation Plugin

 With the help of an automation rule, you can already resubmit tasks to the user after a period of time defined by you.
 With the upcoming resubmission function, you will be able to do this directly and individually for the user.
 This is how it works:

 First, you activate the corresponding option for using the resubmission for issues in the plugin configuration of the automation plugin.

 It is important that you define a trigger status (Resubmission trigger status) that marks such issues.
 Then, when the user selects this status, a date field is displayed in which the resubmission date is entered.